 Yeah, didn’t think you’d want to…haha

 On the other hand, where an apartment is located and what is around it (a football stadium, fancy hotel, the biggest square in the city, etc) will certainly increase its property value.
-And, a secondary factor, how many metro lines are nearby.
+And, a secondary factor would be how many metro lines are nearby.

 If you are able to, try to live in the North of Madrid.

 The apartment buildings and neighborhoods are newer (think 1950s and up) and there is a bit more room for expansion.
 The Center is a great place to visit during the day but it’s not where you want to be if you want to get a decent night’s sleep.